wordofwarning/hazardmcr/parry/index.md

 ---

-A durational live art still life, using re-located sand from Skegness and recycled super-8 footage from the artist’s family archives; as a ‘man-made’ beach, the body becomes a site to explore memories and nostalgia, and ethics of transformation, ritual and regeneration.
+Last week Rachel Parry re-visited her childhood holiday destination of Skegness and confronting distorted memories.
+She decided to ‘steal’ the beach.
+Using the re-located sand, she transforms the site to become a ‘man-made’ beach, with her buried alive within it.

+The body becomes a durational live art piece; a breathing still life, exploring nostalgia, ritual and regeneration.
+Parry works through the ideas physically, as she is weighed down, to express our current cultural and political situation and the omnipresent fears of an uncertain future.

-Rachel Parry’s artwork is concerned with belonging and rejection, exploring the ever-changing relationship between artist and audience.
-She is interested in the boundaries of how an intimate relationship can quickly be formed with complete strangers.
-She asks how can she make an audience member feel a sense of love, security or empathy and where does this place “Us” as Artists?
+Rachel Parry is a multidisciplinary artist, educator and a studio member of Backlit Artist studios and Gallery in Nottingham.
+Parry’s artwork is concerned with belonging and rejection, exploring the ever-changing relationship between artist and audience.
+Parry creates surreal, raw, powerful and tactile experiences within the realms of live art practice.
+Attempting to transform the space between the artwork and the audience, finding both dark and sometimes humorous moments.
 [For more information about Rachel Parry](http://contemporaryperformance.org/profile/RachelParry)

 ![Rachel Parry](Parry1.jpg)